A high-level systems programming language

 Linear Types and Borrowed References

 Before moving on to the meat of the next section, we need to get some prerequisites out of the way.
 Unlike Rust, NewLang is genuinely linear-typed.
 The Drop trait is used for all types that can be implicitly dropped, not just those that explicitly need a custom implementation to drop resources.
-Most types are still expected to implement Drop, but whether this is auto-derived like Rust’s Sync or implemented by default like Rust’s Sized, I have not quite figured out yet.
+Most types are still expected to implement Drop, making them affine, but whether this is auto-derived like Rust’s Sync or implemented by default like Rust’s Sized, I have not quite figured out yet.
 I won’t address the exact implementation of Drop quite yet, but I will note that NewLang does not have any of Rust’s magic for Drop; implementors will have to manually drop their internals.

 On the other hand, we have to deal with the bane of Linear type systems - exceptions/panics.
 The way NewLang avoids this issue is to require even true linear types to implement a separate Drop-like trait just for cleanup during a panic, which we are tentatively calling Unwind.
 This trait is a little more like Rust’s Drop; every type is assumed to have some sort of Unwind implementation, even if that is to abort the program.
 In practice, a good linear type should be designed to allow for a safe non-aborting Unwind instance.